m2x07/easy-arch-install/README.md

 The "/dev/nvme0n1" in the first line is our disk we'll be working on. disk name may vary to something like "/dev/sda" or "/dev/sdb" or anything else. look for the disk that you want to install Arch Linux on and remember it or note it down somewhere<br>

 ## Partitioning:
-There are various layouts and filesystems one can use to install Arch Linux For this guide, we will be primarily using EXT4 filesystem We will be using `cfdisk` tool to create our partitions. this tool is fairly easy to use as you can navigate through the options just by using the arrow keys.
+For this guide, we will primarily utilize the EXT4 filesystem to install Arch Linux.
+The chosen tool for partition creation is cfdisk, known for its user-friendly interface, allowing easy navigation through options using arrow keys.
 ```bash
 cfdisk /dev/nvme0n1     #replace disk name(nvme0n1) with your disk name
 ```